jenishp12/sudoku-checker/README.md

 Key Features:

-Readable puzzle display
+- Readable puzzle display
-Rule adherence check for sections, rows, and columns Error detection and explanation
+- Rule adherence check for sections, rows, and columns
+- Error detection and explanation
-Incompleteness detection based on zero presence
+- Incompleteness detection based on zero presence

 Usage:

-Provide a Sudoku puzzle as input.
+- Provide a Sudoku puzzle as input.
-The program will display the puzzle in a readable format.
+- The program will display the puzzle in a readable format.
-It will validate each section, row, and column against the game's rules.
+- It will validate each section, row, and column against the game's rules.
-Any errors found will be displayed along with the reason for their invalidity.
+- Any errors found will be displayed along with the reason for their invalidity.
-The program will determine if the puzzle is incomplete based on the presence of zeroes.
+- The program will determine if the puzzle is incomplete based on the presence of zeroes.

 Note: This program requires Python to be installed.

-Get started with Sudoku validation and error detection by running this program!